 Through these cases, extremists challenge the inclusion of abortion as one of the medical conditions related to pregnancy that may require accommodation.
 These challenges are part of a slew of lawsuits filed since the Supreme Court overruled Roe v.
 Wade to restrict access to reproductive health care further.

-Their main claim is that EEOC’s rule exceeded its statutory authority under the PWFA in violation of the Administrative Procedures Act (APA), implicating the Major Questions Doctrine.
+Their main claim is that EEOC’s regulation exceeded its statutory authority under the PWFA in violation of the Administrative Procedures Act (APA), implicating the Major Questions Doctrine.

-The states and institutions challenging the EEOC in each case are asking the court to stop the EEOC from enforcing the abortion accommodation rule against the suing states and to eventually cancel the rule permanently.
+The states and institutions challenging the EEOC in each case are asking the court to stop the EEOC from enforcing the abortion accommodation rule against the suing states while the case is pending and to eventually cancel the rule permanently.

 • Tennessee et. al., v.
 Equal Employment Opportunity Commission

-In April 2024, seventeen states challenged the EEOC’s new final rule implementing the PWFA, which requires employers to accommodate “known limitations” arising from a worker’s “pregnancy, childbirth, or related medical conditions.”
+In April 2024, seventeen states challenged the EEOC’s regulation implementing the PWFA, which clarifies that employers must accommodate “known limitations” arising from a worker’s “pregnancy, childbirth, or related medical conditions.”

 The plaintiffs in this case are Arkansas, Alabama, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Missouri, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, and West Virginia.

-On May 21, 2024, a coalition of Small Business Majority, Main Street Alliance, and the American Sustainable Business Council, which collectively represent thousands of small businesses, and represented by Democracy Forward, submitted a friend of the court brief in the U.S. District Court for the Eastern District of Arkansas.
-The brief argued that the court should uphold the EEOC’s implementation of the PWFA and explained the importance of the PWFA to small businesses.
+On May 21, 2024, a coalition of Small Business Majority, Main Street Alliance, and the American Sustainable Business Council, which collectively represent thousands of small businesses and represented by Democracy Forward, submitted a friend of the court brief in the U.S. District Court for the Eastern District of Arkansas in support the PWFA regulation.
+The brief argued that the court should uphold the EEOC’s implementation of the PWFA and explained the importance of the PWFA regulation to small businesses.

-On June 14, 2024, the District Court of the Eastern District of Arkansas dismissed the state’s demand to stop the rule interpreting the PFWA from taking effect, finding the states were not injured by the rule.
+On June 14, 2024, the District Court of the Eastern District of Arkansas dismissed the state’s demand to stop the th PFWA regulation from taking effect, finding the states were not injured by the rule.

 • Louisiana and Mississippi v.
 Equal Employment Opportunity Commission and The United States Conference of Catholic Bishops et al. v.
 Equal Employment Opportunity Commission

-On May 13, 2024, Louisiana and Mississippi also challenged the EEOC’s new final rule implementing the PWFA, alleging violations of federalism, state sovereignty, freedom of speech, and religious liberty protections.
+On May 13, 2024, Louisiana and Mississippi also challenged the EEOC’s new regulation implementing the PWFA, alleging violations of federalism, state sovereignty, freedom of speech, and religious liberty protections.

-Shortly thereafter, on May 22, 2024, the United States Conference of Catholic Bishops, The Society of the Roman Catholic Church of the Diocese of Lake Charles, The Society of the Roman Catholic Church of the Diocese of Lafayette, and the Catholic University of America also challenged rule implementing the PWFA, and alleging violation of freedom of speech and religious liberty protections.
+Shortly after that, on May 22, 2024, the United States Conference of Catholic Bishops, The Society of the Roman Catholic Church of the Diocese of Lake Charles, The Society of the Roman Catholic Church of the Diocese of Lafayette, and the Catholic University of America also challenged the PWFA regulation and alleging violation of freedom of speech and religious liberty protections.
 The case was filed in the same court as the Louisiana and and Mississippi v.
 EEOC, and the two cases were combined.

-On June 10, 2024, a coalition of Small Business Majority, Main Street Alliance, and the American Sustainable Business Council, which collectively represent thousands of small businesses, and represented by Democracy Forward, submitted a friend of the court brief in the U.S. District Court for the Western District of Louisiana, arguing that the court should uphold the EEOC implementation of the PWFA amid litigation attacks from state Attorneys General.
+On June 10, 2024, a coalition of Small Business Majority, Main Street Alliance, and the American Sustainable Business Council, which collectively represent thousands of small businesses and represented by Democracy Forward, submitted a friend of the court brief in the U.S. District Court for the Western District of Louisiana, arguing that the court should uphold the PWFA regulation amid litigation attacks from state Attorneys General.

-On June 17, 2024, the District Court of the Western District of Louisiana granted a preliminary injunction, preventing the EEOC from enforcing the portion of the rule mandating workplace accommodation for elective abortions in Louisiana and Mississippi.
+On June 17, 2024, the District Court of the Western District of Louisiana granted the plaintiff’s request to stop the regulation while the case was ongoing and prevent the EEOC from enforcing the portion of the rule mandating workplace accommodation for elective abortions in Louisiana and Mississippi.

-The court decided that the EEOC had exceeded its statutory authority in implementing the PWFA by requiring accommodation for purely elective abortions.
-This decision temporarily stops the enforcement of the abortion accommodation requirement in Louisiana and Mississippi and against the private religious employers who challenged the rule until a final judgment is made.
+The court decided that the EEOC had exceeded its authority in implementing the PWFA through regulations that required accommodations for purely elective abortions.
+This decision temporarily stops the regulation and the enforcement of the abortion accommodation requirement in Louisiana and Mississippi and against the private religious employers who challenged the rule until a final judgment is made.